Microsoft/IntuneDocs/intune/intune-management-extension.md

 ## Prerequisites
 The Intune management extension has the following prerequisites:
 - Devices must be joined to Azure AD.
-This does not include Hybrid AD joined devices.
+This includes Hybrid AD joined devices.
 - Devices must run Windows 10, version 1607 or later.
 - Automatic MDM enrollment must be [enabled in Azure AD](https://docs.microsoft.com/intune/windows-enroll#enable-windows-10-automatic-enrollment), and devices must be auto-enrolled to Intune.